CSHGP and Grantees

 MCHIP & PVO/NGO Efforts

-MCHIP’s technical support to the CSHGP focuses on ensuring a standard level of quality across the portfolio of active grantees to pilot and analyze new approaches for introducing and scaling up high-impact interventions in diverse communities; contribute solutions to key operational barriers to scaling up delivery of these interventions; and disseminate evidence and lessons of proven models for the delivery of high-impact, integrated interventions.
+MCHIP’s technical support to the CSHGP focused on ensuring a standard level of quality across the portfolio of active grantees to pilot and analyze new approaches for introducing and scaling up high-impact interventions in diverse communities; contribute solutions to key operational barriers to scaling up delivery of these interventions; and disseminate evidence and lessons of proven models for the delivery of high-impact, integrated interventions.

 Key Contributions of Grantees